alkampfergit/personal-blog/codewrecks/content/post/old/2008/11/missing-removeditem-from-bindinglist-and-bindingsource.md

 <!-- Code inserted with Steve Dunn's Windows Live Writer Code Formatter Plugin.  http://dunnhq.com -->

-I gets all the element from the repository, then I wrap then in a UIProxy (Iâ€™ll explain this in a future post), then I intercept the addingNew and RemovingItem events simply calling Save and Delete methods from the repository.
+I gets all the element from the repository, then I wrap then in a UIProxy (I'll explain this in a future post), then I intercept the addingNew and RemovingItem events simply calling Save and Delete methods from the repository.
 Finally I set the BindingList as the source of the BindingSource created by the designer.

 I wonder why this event is missing from the basic BindingList&lt;T&gt; implementation.